 - Snake Tray can ship up to 70 segments of Mega Snake per pallet.
 Mega Snake sections nest together for maximum density to reduce shipping and inventory costs.
 Its unique stackable design allows for easier handling of materials by installers on the job site.
 Less packaging waste, too!

 The increased connectivity and networking requirements of today’s smart buildings means cable management systems can no longer be an afterthought.
 The Snake Tray 801 Series Mega Snake gives engineers and architects of most any commercial building another option besides choosing between yesteryear’s underperforming generic wire mesh trays and expensive, inflexible metal ladders.

 Electrical contractors and installers switching to Mega Snake will realize significant savings because it installs faster, is stronger, has greater capacity, and requires far fewer parts and accessory pieces than generic wire mesh cable trays to assemble and hang.
 But, chances are your cabling project will require more than wire basket trays to complete the job.
 You might need hand-bendable trays, risers, under floor trays, power distribution solutions, and aluminum or steel ladder runways.
 Why deal with multiple vendors when you can partner with just one?
 Snake Tray is a one-stop shop for all of your cable management needs, including the transitions and adapters to route cables off and onto any type of cable management system.

-Snake Tray has revolutionized the data and power distribution market with cable management, power distribution systems and enclosures all designed to install quickly, reduce labor and material costs, and significantly drive down the total cost of construction.
+Snake Tray is a cable tray manufacturer who has revolutionized the data and power distribution market with cable management, power distribution systems and enclosures all designed to install quickly, reduce labor and material costs, and significantly drive down the total cost of construction.
 If you would like to learn more, visit us at snaketray.com.
 Our engineers and sales teams stand ready to help execute your next cabling project with maximum efficiency and profitability.